DavidROliverBA/bac4-standalone/README.md

 # BAC4 Standalone - Interactive C4 Modelling Tool

-An interactive web-based C4 modelling tool built with React that allows architects to create, edit, and visualize C4 diagrams with full interactivity. **Runs completely standalone in any browser - no server, no installation, no dependencies!**
+An interactive web-based C4 modelling tool built with React that allows architects to create, edit, and visualise C4 diagrams with full interactivity. **Runs completely standalone in any browser - no server, no installation, no dependencies!**

 ## 🚀 Quick Start